 The new Azure Disk Encryption implementation is supported for RHEL OS and data disk for RHEL7 Pay-As-You-Go images.

 ADE is also supported for RHEL Bring-Your-Own-Subscription Gold Images, but only after the subscription has been registered .
 For more information, see Red Hat Enterprise Linux Bring-Your-Own-Subscription Gold Images in Azure

 Additional VM requirements

 Azure Disk Encryption requires the dm-crypt and vfat modules to be present on the system.
 Removing or disabling vfat from the default image will prevent the system from reading the key volume and obtaining the key needed to unlock the disks on subsequent reboots.
 System hardening steps that remove the vfat module from the system or enforce expanding the OS mountpoints/folders on data drives are not compatible with Azure Disk Encryption.

 Before enabling encryption, the data disks to be encrypted must be properly listed in /etc/fstab.
-Use the "nofail" option when creating entries, and choose a persistent block device name for this entry, as device names in the "/dev/sdX" format can't be relied upon to be associated with the same disk across reboots, particularly after encryption is applied.
-For more detail on this behavior, see: Troubleshoot Linux VM device name changes
+Use the "nofail" option when creating entries, and choose a persistent block device name (as device names in the "/dev/sdX" format may not be associated with the same disk across reboots, particularly after encryption; for more detail on this behavior, see: Troubleshoot Linux VM device name changes).

 Make sure the /etc/fstab settings are configured properly for mounting.
 To configure these settings, run the mount -a command or reboot the VM and trigger the remount that way.
 Once that is complete, check the output of the lsblk command to verify that the drive is still mounted.